dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ### Breaking changes

-Breaking changes should first be proposed by opening an issue on the resource and outlining the needed work.
+Breaking changes should first be proposed by opening an issue on the resource and outlining the work needed.
 This allows the community to discuss the change before the work is done and scopes the breaking changes to just the needed areas.

-An issue that is deemed to be a breaking changed should be label `breaking change` and the issue title should be prefixed with `BREAKING CHANGE:`.
+An issue that is deemed to be a breaking changed should be labelled `breaking change` and the issue title should be prefixed with `BREAKING CHANGE:`.

 Breaking changes may include: